Commentary on Psalm 15

 I've never listened to anyone argue for the abolition of this particular guideline or rule, as I have for some of the others.
 However, I have heard a lot of people breaking it.
 Probably most of us have been victimized in some way by a loose tongue belonging to a fellow-believer.

-One of his sermon illustrations involved a man who came to Bud confessing: "Brother Bud, my religious joy has all leaked out.
+One of his sermon illustrations involved a man who came to Bud to say, "Brother Bud, my religious joy has all leaked out.
 What is my trouble?"

 "My!" replied Bud.
 "My friend, you keep your mouth open all the time."

-This kind of focus on the ethical side of the Spirit-filled life has made some folks uncomfortable, folks who would prefer that preachers -- and church rules -- deal only in theological generalities.
+This kind of focus on the ethical side of the Spirit-filled life has made some folks uncomfortable, folks who would prefer that preachers -- and church lifestyle rules -- deal only in generalities.

 This psalm begins with the questions: Who is worthy to be a member of God's family?
 Who will enter the New Jerusalem?